High-Efficiency Resonant Beam Charging and Communication: Introduction

-As one of the optical beams scheme, resonant beam system (RBS) was proposed for high-power, self-alignment, and human safety wireless energy transfer~\cite{9653949,liu2016charging}.
+As one of the optical beams scheme, resonant beam system (RBS) was proposed for self-alignment, and radiation safety light transmission ~\cite{9653949,liu2016charging}.
 The transmitter of the RBS is combined with the receiver to form a spatially separated resonator (SSR).
 The resonant beam generates in the cavity and carrying energy and information transfers between the transmitter and the receiver through the reflectors.
 Due to the beam concentration characteristics, RBS can support high power transfer~\cite{wang2019wireless}.
 Moreover, by cooperating retro-reflectors, RBS enables self-alignment between the transmitter and the receiver for mobile SWIPT~\cite{9425612}.
 When the light path between the transmitter and the receiver is blocked thanks to the separate resonant cavity structure, the cyclic reciprocating process of the resonant beam in the cavity will interrupt immediately, which prevents foreign objects from continuous radiative exposure, ensuring the human safety~\cite{fang2021safety}.
 Besides, as the aforementioned statement, since the light beam is the signal carrier in the RBS, it can allow high-rate data transfer \cite{khalighi2014survey}.
+Due to these remarkable advantages, the RBS has been applied in various SWIPT applications such as unmanned aerial vehicles (UAV), smartphones, monitors, etc. \cite{chen2019resonant,liu2019trajectory}.